Xilinx/Xilinx_Kria_KV260_Workshop/Part 3: Running through AA1.md

 # Part 3: Running through AA1

-In the previous section, we loaded AA1 and utilized the camera sensor.
+In the previous section, we loaded different AAs and explored what they could do.
+Now, we will dive into AA1.
+We briefly utilized the camera sensor.
 Alternatively, AA1 can support sourcing from a video file.

 You can download one of the demo videos to test this feature:
  - Video 1: [Facedet / RefineDet AI Task](https://pixabay.com/videos/alley-people-walk-street-ukraine-39837/)